Epineph/zfsArch/README.md

 sudo pamac -S package
 ```

+Otherwise I think it should work using Manjaro (I haven't checked, but in theory
-Otherwise I think it should work.
-If not, then you have to install arch.
+I cannot see what it shouldn't).
+If not, then you have to install arch, which basically
+is also what we do here, as well as a lot more.

 # Why do this?